DanRoscigno/katacoda-scenarios/hints-based-discovery/step01-do-it-all.md

 ### Deploy the Elastic Beats

 `kubectl create -f /root/course/filebeat-kubernetes.yaml `{{execute HOST1}}

 `kubectl create -f /root/course/metricbeat-setup.yaml`{{execute HOST1}}

 `kubectl create -f /root/course/metricbeat-kubernetes.yaml `{{execute HOST1}}

 `kubectl create -f /root/course/packetbeat-kubernetes.yaml `{{execute HOST1}}

+`kubectl get pods -n kube-system | grep beat`{{execute HOST1}}

+### Deploy the Spring hello world app

+`kubectl create -f /root/course/hello-java.yaml `{{execute HOST1}}

+### View in Kibana
+The logs from the hellow world app will be available at this link:

+These are being processed by the default Filebeat pattern, and are similar to what you would see with fluentd or other log shippers.
+Next we will add annotations to the hello-java manifest to tell Filebeat how to stitch together the multi-line logs

+### Update the hello-java metadata

+`diff /root/course/hello-java.yaml /root/course/hello-java-hints.yaml`{{execute HOST1}}

+`kubectl apply -f /root/course/hello-java-hints.yaml `{{execute HOST1}}

+### Look at the changes in Kibana
+At this point you will see that the multi-line pattern annotation has been applied and the logs look as you would like.
+Coming from Ops, I appreciate not having to have someone with a cluster admin role stop the agent, modify the config, and restart it.
+Using these annotations puts the control of what gets collected in the hands of the application owner.

 ### View in Kibana